 Do I have to smoke cannabis to use it?

-No. Medical cannabis comes in different forms, such as oils, edibles, a vaporizer.
-It’s best to consult with your doctor about which method is right for you.
+No. Medical cannabis comes in many different formats, such as oils, capsules, and edibles.
+Onset times and potencies can vary between different product types, so it’s best to consult with your doctor about which method is right for you.

-- Do any of your patients use medical marijuana?
+- Do any of your patients use medical cannabis?

 - Should I consider using it?

-- Could it be used as as a substitute for the drugs I am taking now?
+- Could it be used as a substitute for the drugs I am taking now?

-- Will using medical marijuana interfere with the anti-seizure medications I am currently taking?
+- Will using medical cannabis interfere with the anti-seizure medications I am currently taking?

-You can learn more about complementary and alternative therapies that include such techniques as acupuncture, chiropractic, massage therapy, relaxation, guided imagery, biofeedback, aromatherapy, yoga, therapeutic touch, homeopathy, diet, etc.
+To learn more about other complementary therapies that include such techniques as acupuncture, chiropractic, massage therapy, relaxation, guided imagery, biofeedback, aromatherapy, yoga, therapeutic touch, homeopathy, diet, etc, visit our page on Complementary Therapies.